Atlantic within ‘touching distance’ of building Ghana’s first lithium mine

 Ewoyaa will be Ghana’s first lithium mine.
 (Image: Atlantic Lithium’s 2024 Report.)

-Atlantic Lithium (ASX: A11) reported a $12.4 million loss for the year ending June 2024, up slightly from the previous year’s loss of $11.5 million, as the company stepped up place of construction at its Ewoyaa project in Ghana, which will be the West African country’s first lithium mine.
+Atlantic Lithium (ASX: A11) reported a $12.4 million loss for the year ending June 2024, up slightly from the previous year’s loss of $11.5 million, as the company stepped up pace of construction at its Ewoyaa project in Ghana, which will be the West African country’s first lithium mine.

 Key achievements during the fiscal year included securing a 15-year mining permit for Ewoyaa, which is now waiting to be ratified by the country’s parliament.
 Atlantic Lithium has also completed critical permitting stages since the end of June, including the recent obtention of the environmental licence for the lithium project.